-In the NAEI 2015, NO_x area source emissions maps have been calculated for each source codeactivity code combination using distribution grids that have been generated using appropriate surrogate statistics.
-These NO_x emissions grids are then added together to give SNAP code sector NO_x area source emission grids.
-The full method is described in Tsagatakis et al. (2017).
-To calculate NO_x area source emission grids for 2016 emissions projections from the NAEI (Passant pers. comm.
-2017a) for each source code-activity code combination have been used to scale 2015 emissions forwards to 2016.
-The emissions projections are based on DECCs EEP 2015 energy and emissions projections (DECC, 2016).
-The 2015 area source NO_x emissions have been mapped using updated distribution grids produced for the NAEI 2015 (Tsagatakis et al. 2017).
+In the NAEI 2016, NO_X area source emissions maps have been calculated for each source code-activity code combination using distribution grids that have been generated using appropriate surrogate statistics.
+These NO_X emissions grids are then added together to give SNAP code sector NO_X area source emission grids.
+The full method is described in Tsagatakis et al. (2018).
+To calculate NO_X area source emission grids for 2017 emissions projections from the NAEI (Passant pers. comm.
+2018a) for each source code-activity code combination have been used to scale 2016 emissions forwards to 2017.
+The emissions projections are based on BEIS EEP 2016 energy and emissions projections (BEIS, 2017).
+The 2016 area source NO_X emissions have been mapped using updated distribution grids produced for the NAEI 2016 (Tsagatakis et al. 2018).

-The 2016 area source emissions maps have then been used to calculate uncalibrated area source concentration maps for each SNAP code sector.
+The 2017 area source emissions maps have then been used to calculate uncalibrated area source concentration maps for each SNAP code sector.
 With the exception of SNAP sector 3 (combustion in industry), this has been done by applying an ADMS 5.2 derived dispersion kernel to the emission maps to calculate the contribution to ambient concentrations on a 1 km x 1 km receptor grid, from the area source emissions within a 33 km x 33 km square surrounding each receptor.
-Hourly sequential meteorological data from Waddington in 2016 have been used to construct the dispersion kernels.
+Hourly sequential meteorological data from Waddington in 2017 have been used to construct the dispersion kernels.
 Appendix 4 describes these kernels in more detail and explains how they have been calculated.

 Since 2011 a dispersion kernel approach including a time varying emission profile based on degree days has been applied to the SNAP 2 domestic area sources sector to weight these emissions more realistically by time of day and meteorological conditions.
 The approach to derive the time varying emissions profile is described in Appendix 4.
 A degree day scaling factor has also been applied to all of SNAP 2 to project changes in combustion activity related to inter-year variation in meteorology.
-This scaling factor was derived from the ratio of the summed degree days for 2016 to the summed degree days for 2015.
+This scaling factor was derived from the ratio of the summed degree days for 2017 to the summed degree days for 2016.
 A degree day is a unit used to determine the heating requirements of buildings, representing a fall of one degree below a specified average outdoor temperature.